diogodiasgrilo/Raycasting_Visualizer_42/README.md

 ![Raycasting](./sprites/raycaster.png)

-I created this program as a base for the minimap system of the cub3d project at 42 Lisbon.
+I created this program as a base for the minimap system of the cub3d project at the 42 Lisbon campus.

 Here is the proper usage when executing the program: